 Retired Doctors Forum

 The programme of meetings for 2016/17 has now been confirmed and we invite you to attend.
 It is not necessary to be retired to join this group and attend these events.

-On Tuesday 4 October 2016 the programme will commence with a talk on The Pearl of Africa from Dr Hamish Foster.
+On Tuesday 4 October 2016 the programme commenced with a talk on The Pearl of Africa from Dr Hamish Foster.
 On Monday 21 November 2016 Dr Jim Rodger will present his Reflections and Memories of Medical Defence.
 To complete the programme we shall welcome Dr Sheila Ross on Tuesday 7 February 2017 and her talk on A Missionary and a Philanthropist.

 RCGP West Scotland Faculty International Primary Care Network (IPCN)